haiku/website/content/blog/humdinger/2017-11-05_scripting_the_gui_with_hey.md

 becomes:

-    hey -o Time set Selection View "tabView" of Window 0 to 3
+    hey -o Time set Selection of View "tabView" of Window 0 to 3

 Checking a checkmark
 -----------------